The Financial year 2015 was a challenging year for Punjab National Bank. Amid the

 internal use and for sharing with participating banks as part of syndication assignments.

-During FY14, the Bank gave approvals for appraisal/ syndication of debt
+During FY'15, the Bank gave approvals for syndication/ appraisal of debt aggregating '

 ii.
 Retail Credit

 The growth of Retail Loan portfolio continued to be the thrust area of the Bank in

 FY'15.
 The Bank's policies on the product development were as per the customers'

 requirements, prudent pricing, customization and aggressive marketing.
 They were directed